ctavolazzi/quartz/content/index.md

 ">
   Daily Note 🗓
 </a>
+## Table of Contents 📚
-For all files see below:
+See all files here:
 [[TOC]]

 Hey there!
 You've entered a space that's a bit different from your typical blog or portfolio.
 This is a **living knowledge garden**, a raw, evolving repository of my ideas, projects, and unfiltered thoughts.
 Here, I'm recording my journey day by day, so you'll see both the breakthroughs and the messy bits.